 However, it is a purchased version that costs $9.99 and allows you to create and host your customized questions.

 Besides, it features numerous images which you can unlock to add to the look of your questions.
-The best thing with Kahoot! is casting it from your smartphone to the TV.
+The best thing about Kahoot! is casting it from your smartphone to the TV.

 - Spreadsheet for downloading reports